Get to know about the migrating birds!

 Then the guide stopped near one of the mangroves and showed us the germination process of the plant.
 After germinating the fruit, it releases its stem which is automatically planted in the soil to repel itself as a new plant.

-After all, we finished the boat visit with a clam fishing demonstration.
+After all, after the boat visit, we continue to our next spot.
 Want to know how a crab can lose its shell and become limp?
-Click right here!
+We will continue soon!